4C31.30 Drinking Bird

 - Fill up an empty cup with cold tap water.

-- Wet the beak of the bird.
+- Wet the bird's head.

 - Place the plexiglass box over the bird.
 The evaporation will slow enough to stop the bobbing.